Some kids avoid obstacles. Our Scouts overcome them.

 Each Scout progresses at his own pace as he meets each challenge.
-Rank advancement is one method used by Scout leaders to help boys fulfill the aims of Scouting: character development, citizenship training, and mental and physical fitness.
+Rank advancement is one method used by Scout leaders to help young people fulfill the aims of Scouting: character development, citizenship training, and mental and physical fitness.

 The Foundation of Scouting

 These are the soul of Scouting.
 More than just words, the Scout Oath and the Scout Law are recited at every meeting and are woven into the fabric of every activity, training, trip, and event we do.

 On my honor I will do my best to do my duty To God and my country and to obey the Scout Law, to help other people at all times, to keep myself physically strong, mentally awake, and morally straight